tjhv10/pabutools/docs/_sources/usage/outcomevisualisation.rst

 Method of Equal Shares
 ----------------------

-We provide a way to visualise the results using the class :py:class:`~pabutools.visualisation.MESVisualiser`.
+We provide a way to visualise the results using the class :py:class:`~pabutools.visualisation.visualisation.MESVisualiser`.
 Note the analytics flag in the function :py:func:`~pabutools.rules.mes.method_of_equal_shares` must be set to True to generate the visualisation.
 The visualisations for MES consist of two pages: one for the summary of the election, containing the allocation of the budget, information about all the elected projects, and summary statistics about the election as a whole.
 The second page contains the details of the election, giving statistics about each round of the election, including the selected project, and how each round impacts the effective vote count of others.
 This captures the essence of the method of equal shares, where the effective vote count of each project is updated after each round.

 .. code-block:: python

-    from pabutools.visualisation import MESVisualiser
+    from pabutools.visualisation.visualisation import MESVisualiser
     from pabutools.rules.mes import method_of_equal_shares
     from pabutools import election
     from pabutools.election import Cost_Sat